NTHUObservatory/nthuobs_rsync/README.md

 # nthuobs_rsync

-This file explains how to synchronize observation data on the workstation (Win 10) in NTHU Observatory to CICA cluster (Linux) in NTHU IoA by rsync.
+This file explains how to synchronize observation data on the workstation & monitor (Win 10) in NTHU Observatory to CICA cluster (Linux) in NTHU IoA by rsync.

 ## Installation of Cygwin on Windows
 Download Cygwin (https://cygwin.com/index.html, setup-x86_64.exe) to workstation.